aklump/default-value/README.md

-When using within a Drupal installation use the class `\Drupal\Component\Utility\DefaultValue` and you'll get special Drupal suport, in addition to the vanilla PHP explained above.
+When using within a Drupal installation use the class `\Drupal\Component\Utility\DefaultValue` and you'll get special Drupal support, in addition to the vanilla PHP explained above.

 ```php
 <?php